AMD FSR vs Nvidia DLSS vs Intel XeSS

 DLSS on and off comparison in Fortnite

-Deep Learning Super Sampling, or DLSS, is Nvidia’s strongest upscaling feature.
-With this deep learning technology and Tensor Cores in RTX graphics cards, Nvidia can provide native-like image quality while considerably boosting in-game performance numbers.
+Deep Learning Super Sampling, or DLSS, is Nvidia’s most advanced upscaling feature.
+With this deep learning technology and Tensor Cores in RTX graphics cards, Nvidia can provide native-like image quality while substantially boosting in-game performance numbers.

-This upscaling method has proved to be extremely effective in games like Death Stranding, Cyberpunk 2077, Red Dead Redemption 2, Call of Duty Warzone, Watch Dogs Legion, Fortnite, Rust, and many others.
+This upscaling method has proved to be remarkably effective in games like Death Stranding, Cyberpunk 2077, Red Dead Redemption 2, Call of Duty Warzone, Watch Dogs Legion, Fortnite, Rust, and countless others.

 DLSS in your favorite games